Clustering of multivariate tail dependence using conditional methods: Introduction

 In the multivariate EVT setting, one is interested in the \emph{joint} tail behaviour of a random vector.
 Multivariate extremes frequently arise in spatial applications, where one or more variables are recorded at a discrete set of sampling locations.
 Within such settings, simultaneous or ``concomitant'' extremes, where multiple variables or locations concurrently exhibit extremal behaviour, can produce substantially more severe outcomes than single-variable extremes \citep{zscheischler2018future, bevacqua2021guidelines, Rohrbeck2021, Sando2022}.
 Consequently, joint risks may be underestimated unless tail \emph{dependence} is explicitly modelled \citep{Zhang2024}.
 The strength of tail dependence between two random vectors is commonly summarised by the coefficient of asymptotic dependence \(\chi\in[0,1]\) \citep[see e.g.,][]{Coles1999}.
 For two random variables $X_1$ and $X_2$ with distribution functions $F_1$ and $F_2$, respectively, $\chi$ is defined as

-When $\chi$ > 0, the variables $X_1$ and $X_2$ are \emph{asymptotically dependent} (AD), while $\chi=0$ corresponds to \emph{asymptotic independence} (AI) between $X_1$ and $X_2$.
-Although \(\chi\) is a useful summary of pairwise extremal dependence, it does not fully characterise the multivariate \}ail dependence structure or support inference on joint exceedance probabilities, for which a full probabilistic model is required.
+When $\chi > 0$, the variables $X_1$ and $X_2$ are \emph{asymptotically dependent} (AD), while $\chi=0$ corresponds to \emph{asymptotic independence} (AI) between $X_1$ and $X_2$.
+Although \(\chi\) is a useful summary of pairwise extremal dependence, it does not fully characterise the multivariate tail dependence structure or support inference on joint exceedance probabilities, for which a full probabilistic model is required.

 We consider a setting with $D$ random vectors, $\boldsymbol{X}_1, \ldots, \boldsymbol{X}_D$, of equal length $d$, but with potentially different joint tail behaviours.
 For instance, we may observe environmental variables (e.g.,\@ rainfall and wind speed) that exhibit non-stationary extremal dependence with respect to their sampling index or location: this could be time, or a fixed spatial location.
 Interest then lies in understanding the variation in tail behaviour across the $D$ vectors and, where feasible, to pool information to reduce estimation uncertainty.
-However, we have limited tools for identifying random vectors which exhibit similar tail behaviour.
-To this end, we leverage the multivariate conditional extremes (CE) framework of \citet{Heffernan2004}, which is a popular and flexible model for multivariate extremes, to propose a novel clustering algorithm for multivariate extremes.
+However, despite the importance of identifying groups of random vectors with similar extremal dependence behaviour, there are relatively few tools available for clustering multivariate extremes.
+Existing approaches, such as that of \citet{Vignotto2021}, are often restricted to asymptotic dependence, low-dimensional settings, or non-parametric summaries of tail behaviour, making them less suitable for complex environmental applications where asymptotic independence may also be present.
+To address this, we leverage the multivariate conditional extremes (CE) framework of \citet{Heffernan2004}, which is a popular and flexible model for multivariate extremes, to propose a novel clustering algorithm for multivariate extremes.
 To illustrate the efficacy of our approach, we consider a motivating application with variables observed at $D$ spatial locations (see Section~\ref{sec:application}), but our method is more broadly applicable to other fields, e.g.\ finance, where clustering multivariate extremes is of interest.